Chart Color Schemes

 Picton - Tahmoor - Buxton lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the area is forecasted to increase by 6,339 persons, recording a gain of 22.9% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Based on the latest annual ERP population numbers, Picton-Tahmoor-Buxton is forecast to increase by 6,339 persons by 2041, reflecting a total gain of 22.9% over the 17 years.

 Frequently Asked Questions - Population